 Fundamental ways of building an effective 5G Network Planning

 The GSM Association reveals that the 5G network will have more than 1.7 billion subscribers all around the world by 2025.
 The 5G network speed is 100 times faster than the 4G network.
 There is a need for effective planning for the 5G network as it reduces the time-to-market and maximizes the revenue potential with robust roll-out plans.
-Using 5G networks, we can easily control more devices, and allow data transfers at the benchmark speeds in real-time applications.
+Using 5G network planning, we can easily control more devices, and allow data transfers at the benchmark speeds in real-time applications.
 However, 5G has the potential to offer much more than fast connectivity.
 5G Network-enabled IoT will leave a long-lasting expression in the fields of automation, smart systems, machine intelligence, and more.

 Why is 5G Network Planning Needed?